BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.2 - July 14.2017 =
+* Added two now options to select the registration page and form in the general settings and overwrite the WordPress default registration form.
+* Created two new functions buddyforms_registration_page_redirect and buddyforms_registration_page_content to redirect the WordPress registration to a BuddyForms Registration form
+* Created a new user field Date
+* Improved the error handling to better understand ajax errors.
+If WordPress post insert or update run into an error the error gets displayed.
+* Fixed an issue with the post_excerpt.
+The form could not get saved if post_excerpt was empty.
+* Moved the required "*" from beginning to the end of the label
+* Fixed some issue in the registration if form is used to update user meta password and mail form element are not required
+* Fixed several smaller issues reported by users
+* Add a new do action do_action( 'buddyforms_process_submission_end', $args ) to the registration case to make sure we can hook into the registration process
+* Created a new option to hide the password form element for logged in users

 = 2.1.1.2 - July 01.2017 =
 * Fixed a merge conflict in the submissions and in the settings views.
 The submissions and settings was set to hidden from the js.